openfoodfacts/fastlane-descriptions-smoothie/README.md

 # Automation of the Play Store and App Store listings for the new Open Food Facts mobile app (Smoothie) with Fastlane

-See also the Smoothie main repository: https://github.com/openfoodfacts/smooth-app
+See also the Mobile app main repository: https://github.com/openfoodfacts/smooth-app

 ### Metadata upload
-Once it works, the results should be visible on the stores for [Android](https://play.google.com/store/apps/details?id=org.openfoodfacts.app) and [iPhone/iPad](https://apps.apple.com/us/app/smooth-app/id1526747703), and eventually on the main listing (org.openfoodfacts.scanner)
+- Once it works, the results should be visible on the stores for [Android](https://play.google.com/store/apps/details?id=org.openfoodfacts.scanner) and [iPhone/iPad](https://apps.apple.com/us/app/open-food-facts-product-scan/id588797948).
+- We have to be careful to have better metadata than the current one, including texts and screenshots, and to bind this with Crowdin + a smart solution for asset translation (currently done in Figma)

 ### Screenshot wrapping (deprecated)
 Screenshot wrapping adds texts and wrapping to raw screenshots.
 It currently does that automatically, and uploads as artefact